 Change the felt

-Remove the soft felt that covers the playing surface and change it to something more suitable to the outdoors.
+Remove the soft felt that covers the playing surface and change it to something more suitable for the outdoors.

 Marine-grade acrylic fabric is the best option to protect against the weather but it will be a rougher playing surface than you’re used to.